louisbichard/notes/final year project/general.md

 * Add introductory questions to the site
 	* Ask what preferred contact is
 	* Check if voicemail is okay if they choose phone contact
+* Include anonymous question feature where they don't have to email anyone
+* Session inactivity timeouts

 ##Structure of the literature review